alexanderguzhva/smalltopk/article/main5.md

 ```
 and it would totally make sense to have non-inline functions.

-As of today, I cannot reliably define my own custom calling convention without inline assembly, thus I cannot afford to have dedicated pieces (with forced non-inlining) of code for, say, two-dimensional or three-dimensional data, without a performance loss.
-As a result, I use the following approach:
+As of today, it is not possible to reliably define our own custom calling convention without inline assembly, thus we cannot afford to have dedicated pieces (with forced non-inlining) of code for, say, two-dimensional or three-dimensional data, without a performance loss.
+As a result, the following approach was used:
 ``` C++
     ...
     switch(dim) {